-In an attempt to accurately model human color vision, in 1931 the CIE defined
+In an attempt to accurately model human colour vision, in 1931 the CIE defined

-the standard observer, which is characterized by three color matching functions,
+the standard observer, which is characterized by three colour matching functions,

-A filter-based colorimeter attempts to mimic human color perception by
+A filter-based colorimeter attempts to mimic human colour perception by

 matching these curves.
 However, accurately matching these complex curves using